iAndrew25/pattern-mock/README.md

 # Schema mock
-Generates mock data based on a specified schema.
+Generates mock data based on a specified object schema.

 ### Installing
 To use with node: